jerrygoldfarb/JerryGoldfarbPortfolio/index.md

 __[Publications](https://docs.google.com/spreadsheets/d/13bRyko9UmfNpYWu71-CijDEloMyfw2jTbXsmLbcHHW0/edit#gid=0)__
 <br>
-In 2019, Seth has published over 35,000 words on the application of blockchain and distributed ledger technologies.
-His work producing content for Evernym helped advance the business case for self-sovereign identity and his writing has been featured in publications including CryptoSlate, Hacker Noon, Decrypt, and CoinReview.
+From blog articles and social media to journalism and web copy, Seth specializes in making emerging technologies more accessible.
+In addition to publishing over 40,000 words on blockchain and distributed ledger technologies in 2019, his work with Evernym advanced the business case for self-sovereign identity and his writing has been featured in CryptoSlate, Hacker Noon, Decrypt, and CoinReview.
 <br><br>
 <img src="images/portfolio.png?raw=true"/>